mem64-bits/OpenGL-CMake-Template/BUILD.md

 # OpenGL-CMake-Template
 ### Windows 11 Setup Guide

-- Install Visual Studio 2022 with C++ Development option, with Linux support selected (if you want to build for Linux using wsl2).
+- Install Visual Studio 2022 with the C++ Development option, with Linux support selected (if you want to build for Linux using wsl2).

 - Open VS 2022 Developer PowerShell (this is needed as env variables needed for cl.exe and other tools have been automatically set).
-You could also use environment that setups env variables needed for MSVC, e.g. selecting Visual Studio Toolchain in CLion, and running a CMake Preset through the GUI to generate needed build files.
+You could also use an environment that sets up env variables needed for MSVC, e.g., selecting Visual Studio Toolchain in CLion, and running a CMake Preset through the GUI to generate necessary build files.

 ```
 git clone --recurse-submodules https://github.com/mem64-bits/OpenGL-CMake-Template